By Erin Porteous, CEO

 These experiences are what we have provided for our Club kids for 60 years, through every summer break and every school day.
 And this summer, our Clubs are more necessary than ever.
 Because the “summer slide” has evolved into the COVID slide, and the ramifications are just beginning to be understood.

-While we know that so many children have missed out on key academic learning, they’ve also missed out on crucial social opportunities. recent article from the Denver Post reports, “As districts work to address learning gaps caused by the pandemic, parents say the biggest thing their kids lost to the pandemic were the social relationships they typically build while in school.
-Though the long-term impacts of the pandemic on students’ academic and mental well-being are yet to be understood, neither is going to be a quick fix.
+While we know that so many children have missed out on key academic learning, they’ve also missed out on crucial social opportunities.
+A recent article from the Denver Post reports, “As districts work to address learning gaps caused by the pandemic, parents say the biggest thing their kids lost to the pandemic were the social relationships they typically build while in school.
+Though the long-term impacts of the pandemic on students’ academic and mental well-being are yet to be understood, neither is going to be a quick fix.”

 That’s why our work at Boys & Girls Clubs of Metro Denver is more important than ever before.
 Along with our youth development partners and peers across the city, we are committed to supporting Denver’s kids and families this summer and beyond.
 We’ll do it by providing safe places for kids to build relationships with trusted adults, where they can make new friends and reconnect with old ones.
 They’ll have abundant opportunities to be active and thrive, both mentally and physically.
 And the secret’s probably out – but all of this will also be F-U-N!